Our waiting list for this amplifier is currently at 12 weeks.

 ultimately end up at your wall outlet and in your amplifier.)

-grain that poisons virtually everyone's audio gear is eliminated in the
+This poisons virtually everyone's power outlets but it is eliminated in the

 Zen TORII.
 It literally doesn't make